 -

-For each of the m dimensions of the codomain, the sampled function values (along this dimension of the codomain) are stored in this n-dimensional array variable and references with
+For each of the m dimensions of the codomain, the sampled function values (along this dimension of the codomain) are stored in this n-dimensional array variable and referenced with

 The length of the i-th domain vector must be equal to length of the i-th codomain dimension.